Elm-R/Personal-Medicine-Tracker/README.md

 - Use Terraform to manage AWS resources, making deployment reproducible and version-controlled

 ## Docker Setup
-- The project uses Docker to containerize all components.
+- The project uses Docker to containerize all components
-- Each application (local tracker, Lambda-based email sender, cloud-based file) has its own Dockerfile stored in a dedicated folder.
+- Each application (local tracker, Lambda-based email sender, cloud-based file) has its own Dockerfile stored in a dedicated folder
-- The CSV file is stored in the project root and copied into each container at build time.
+- The CSV file is stored in the project root and copied into each container at build time
-- A single docker-compose.yml manages all three containers.
+- A single docker-compose.yml manages all three containers

+## Kubernetes Setup
+- Each application runs as a Kubernetes Job executing Python scripts to completion
+- CSV included in the image (optionally shared via PersistentVolumeClaim)
+- AWS credentials via Secrets, non-sensitive config via ConfigMaps, accessed as environment variables